-Due to the dangers cockroaches pose and the speed with which they can breed, it’s essential to know the warning signs of a cockroach infestation so that you can act quickly as soon as one appears.
+Due to the dangers cockroaches pose and the speed with which they can breed, it’s essential to know the warning signs of a cockroach infestation in South Bend so that you can act quickly as soon as one appears.
 Here are some common signs that could tip you off that roaches have gotten into your home:

 Dead Roaches: Finding dead roaches around your home is a sure sign that live ones are present nearby.
 You will find them under sinks or in your bathroom since that is where they will find water.

 Droppings: Roaches leave droppings that look like grains of ground coffee or even flakes of pepper, the larger the roach the more visible the dropping.
 These are most commonly found in kitchens and pantries where they find food.